-The following course revisions require submission of routine change requests:
+The following course revisions require submission of routine change requests.

-- Changing the prefix of a course (e.g. changing a MGT course to an MBA course) - Changing the course prefix used by a program or department - Adding, revising, or deleting a repeat-for-credit notation - Changing a course number by no more than one level (if change is from 500 level to 400 level, GSC must approve first).
-If change is to a 500-level course, then address differences for undergraduate and graduate level requirements. - Revising a course title - Revising course lecture/lab hour distribution without changing the credit (credit changes require submission of an Amended Course Proposal) - Revising or deleting or adding a course prerequisite or co requisite - Revising a course description (not to exceed 30 words) - Changing the semester in which a course is offered - Deleting a course from the UNCG curriculum: to remove a course from a major program requirement, use Form G, Program Revision Form - Restoring a course within three years of its prior deletion; if requesting General Education core categories or markers (including WI/SI), the course must be approved by the current General Education Council - Changing the grading method of a course (e.g. from P/NP to letter grade) - Cross-listing courses - Separating course lecture and lab
+- Changing the prefix of a course (e.g. changing a MGT course to an MBA course) - Changing a current or creating a new course prefix used by a program or department.
+Consult Office of the Registrar for appropriate prefix. - Adding, revising, or deleting a repeat-for-credit notation (indicate specific number of hours for which a course can be repeated) - Changing a course number by no more than one level (if change is from 500 level to 400 level, GSC must approve first).
+If change is to a 500-level course, then address differences for undergraduate and graduate level requirements. - Revising a course title - Revising course lecture/lab hour distribution without changing the credit (credit changes require submission of an Amended Course Proposal) - Revising or deleting or adding a course prerequisite or co requisite - Revising a course description (not to exceed 30 words) - Deleting a course from the UNCG curriculum: to remove a course from a major program requirement, use Form G, Program Revision Form - Restoring a course within three years of its prior deletion; if requesting General Education core categories or markers (including WI/SI), the course must be approved by the current General Education Council - Changing the grading method of a course (e.g. from P/NP to letter grade) - Cross-listing courses (signatures from all departments are required).
+Cross-listed courses are identical in every detail except for course prefix and possible course number. - Declaring course equivalencies.
+(Courses that are similar students should not receive credit for both but are not cross-listed.) - Separating course lecture and lab into two separate courses.